svub/lets-stay-in-touch/README.md

 # lets-stay-in-touch
 A decentralized, social address book.
-You're always in control what you share with whom.
+You're always in control of what you share with whom.